haveno-dex/haveno-site/faq.md

 - It's trivial to identify which transactions come from a Bisq exchange on the Bitcoin blockchain.
 This compromises the privacy of Bisq's traders.
 - As a result of the points above: there have been reports of Bisq users seeing [their accounts on centralized exchanges frozen](https://bisq.community/t/dirty-btc-coins-on-the-xmr-market/7798) after they sent BTC from Bisq to the account on the exchange.
 This means exchanges actively flag coins coming from Bisq as risky.
 - The BSQ token is a huge privacy concern: when used to pay transaction fees on Bisq, it makes possible to link a transaction with a specific Bisq user.
-- A [recent paper](https://arxiv.org/pdf/2007.07048.pdf) demonstrated that it's possible to track Bisq contributors participating in Bisq's DAO and deanonymize them.
+- A [paper](https://arxiv.org/pdf/2007.07048.pdf) demonstrated that it's possible to track Bisq contributors participating in Bisq's DAO and deanonymize them.
 - Bisq's [trade history is public](https://bisq.network/markets/) and is posted with details such as unrandomized dates and traded amounts, whereas historical trade dates and amounts are randomized in Haveno.
 - [We found and disclosed a vulnerability in Bisq]({{ site.baseurl }}/2021/07/07/bisq-vulnerability.html), which until its discovery had allowed malicious actors to harvest payment info like bank accounts, names and potentially home addresses of Bisq users.

-From the points above we can see how trading on Bisq is not private and could result in the deanonymization of traders and contributors.
+From the points above, we can see how trading on Bisq is not private and could result in the deanonymization of traders and contributors.
 Haveno has no token- it's based on Monero and has privacy as a core principle.

 ### [Haveno is simpler](#haveno-is-simpler)